Frequently Asked Questions

-Do I have to use an API key for web apps hosted by SystemLink Cloud?
+Do I need to use an API key for web applications hosted on SystemLink Cloud?

 What happens if I lose an API key?

-If you lose an API key, you can’t recover it.
+You can’t recover API keys.
 The only time you see an API key is when you create it.
-Therefore, you may want to save your API key when you create it.
+Therefore, consider saving your API key when you create it.

 What is a policy, and how does it relate to an API key?

-A policy defines the authorized actions a user or an application can make against a resource.
-Policies are “attached" to an API key, which then defines the limits of what an application using that API key can do.
+A policy is comprised of permissions, which define the actions an application can make against a resource.
+You then assign a policy to an API key, which then defines the limits of what an application using that API key can do.

-Can I change a policy and its permissions after I attach it to an API key?
+Can I modify a policy and after I assign it to an API key?

-Yes, you can either attach a different policy to the API key or change the policy’s permissions for the API key.
+Yes, you can change the policy permissions for the API key.

-Any API call using an API key with the policy attached will immediately validate against the updated permissions.
+Any API call using an API key with the policy assigned immediately validates against the updated permissions.

 How long does it take for a change in a policy to occur?

 Policy reevaluation occurs every five minutes.
-Therefore, when you modify a policy attached to an API key in a running application, you must wait five minutes to see those permission changes materialize in the application.
+Therefore, you must wait five minutes to see permission changes materialize in the application.

 Tags and Messages

-Tags are a part of SystemLink data services.
-Tags are a highly scalable, lossy network commutation method that utilizes a central node to broker communication between distributed embedded, desktop, and web applications.
-Use the Tag API to send and receive measurement data from one system to other systems, servers, or web browsers.
+Use the Tag API to send and receive test and measurement data from one system to other systems, SystemLink Server, or SystemLink Cloud.
 Refer to the SystemLink Cloud API Docs to find out more.

-Think of a Tag path as synonymous with a tag's name.
+Think of a tag path as structured way to idenity a tag.
+NI highly encourages using a period (.) as the tag path delimiter.
 You can set tag permissions based on the Tag path you enter in the Tag path field.